Process Problem: #NFL #SuperBowl #CoinToss, A Defect & Rework

 It goes to show we are all human.
 I'm sure the coin toss is practiced and rehearsed.
 They didn't have a checklist out there, but it might have been useful.
 McAulay went through most of what he was supposed to say, but not all of it.
 It reminds me of the first time President Obama was sworn in and Chief Justice John Roberts screwed up (I mean, there was a process problem).

-Whether it's a coin toss, an inauguration, or a surgery at a hospital — all the practice in the world can't prevent a mistake happening in the heat of the moment if somebody gets nervous or there's a distraction.
+Whether it's a coin toss, an inauguration, or surgery at a hospital — all the practice in the world can't prevent a mistake from happening in the heat of the moment if somebody gets nervous or there's a distraction.

 The first coin toss is what we'd call a “defect” in the Lean terminology.
 That led to “rework” for the referee and Namath.